ichortower/Nightshade/docs/README.md

 Nightshade hooks into [Generic Mod Config Menu](https://www.nexusmods.com/stardewvalley/mods/5098) if you have it installed.
-However, that menu only allows you to configure the keybinding which will open Nightshade's custom config menu (implementing this menu was required in order to 1. avoid blocking too much of the screen, and 2. allow values to affect the game's render in real time).
+However, the submenu only allows you to configure the keybinding which will open Nightshade's custom config menu (implementing my own menu was required in order to 1. avoid blocking too much of the screen, and 2. allow values to affect the game's render in real time).